 - Students may challenge courses by taking examinations developed at SJSU.
-Credit shall be awarded to those who pass them successfully. - Regularly enrolled students may earn credit in courses in which the student appears to be qualified by training or experience. - Courses for which credit by special examination may be earned are determined by the appropriate department. - Course credit by examination will not be allowed in a course in which the student has received a failing grade or in which the student has unsuccessfully sought credit by examination. - Credit by Examination is not available to Graduate Students or to students enrolling in 100W courses.
+Credit shall be awarded to those who pass them successfully. - Regularly enrolled students may earn credit in courses in which the student appears to be qualified by training or experience. - · Courses for which credit by special examination may be earned are determined by the appropriate department.